Automated Algorithm Design for Auto-Tuning Optimizers: Related Work

 \subsection{Automated Algorithm Design}

 In parallel, the rise of large language models (LLMs) has inspired their application in code generation, software engineering, and algorithm design.
 This opened up a new line of research, where LLMs are employed as generative engines for algorithms themselves.
 FunSearch \cite{funsearch} demonstrated that LLMs can discover competitive search procedures for combinatorial problems by generating functional code that is iteratively refined.
 Similarly, the Evolution of Heuristics (EoH) framework \cite{eoh} and ReEvo \cite{reevo} explore the automated design of heuristics and metaheuristics through evolutionary search guided by LLMs.
-Furthermore, LLaMEA (Large Language Model Evolutionary Algorithm) \cite{vanstein2025llamealargelanguagemodel} automatically evolves complete metaheuristic algorithms, showing that LLMs can propose novel optimization algorithms that are subsequently evaluated and selected in an evolutionary loop.
+Furthermore, LLaMEA (Large Language Model Evolutionary Algorithm,~\citet{vanstein2025llamealargelanguagemodel}) automatically evolves complete metaheuristic algorithms, showing that LLMs can propose novel optimization algorithms that are subsequently evaluated and selected in an evolutionary loop.
 Taken together, these works suggest a paradigm shift where optimizers are no longer hand-crafted but instead automatically generated, adapted, and evolved.
-An approach particularly promising for auto-tuning, where search spaces are large, irregular, and domain-specific.
+An approach particularly promising for the domain-specific, large, noisy, irregular search spaces in auto-tuning.

 While LLMs have been shown to be capable of generating competitive algorithms for classical continuous and combinatorial black-box optimization problems \cite{vanstein2025llamealargelanguagemodel,llameahpo}, their use in the domain of auto-tuning remains unexplored.
 Our work is the first to investigate LLMs as generative components for optimization algorithms within auto-tuning frameworks.
 Unlike most prior work, we do not rely on human-designed algorithm templates or hyperparameter tuning alone, but instead allow LLMs to propose entirely new optimization strategies, which are then evaluated under the rigorous autotuning methodology~\cite{methodologyPaper}.